KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

       // Program.cs
       configuration.ApplyAtomicSchema<MyClass, MySchema>()
       // The above does not work as it's not possible to apply a schema to a molecular type using the ApplyAtomicSchema method.
-      // The below does not work either, as the schema generator doesn't know that MyClass is a molecular type.
       ```

 ### Low priority